slopezpereyra/puppy-adopter/docs/README.md

 as easy as today!

 Use the Environmentor to create new environments in a fast, inteligente way;
-supply your environment's with websites with a quick and super-simple method;
+supply your environments with websites with a quick and super-simple method;
 run PuppyAdopter and let him fill your environments with images.

 # -- Detailed instructions --